My Plantiful Cooking

 Ingredients needed like garlic, ginger, soy sauce, shaoxing wine, and sugar.

-• Cornstarch - An essential ingredient to make eggplants crispy.
-It can be substituted with tapioca or potato starch.
+• Cornstarch - Essential for crispy eggplant; can be substituted with tapioca or potato starch.

-• Shaoxing wine - A Chinese cooking wine.
-It can be substituted with dry sherry and mirin in a pinch.
+• Shaoxing wine - A popular Chinese cooking wine; can be substituted with sherry and mirin in a pinch.

 🔪How to make

-Stir-fry sauce in a small bowl with a teaspoon beside.
+Stir-fry sauce in a ramekin with a teaspoon beside with 2 sauce dishes beside.

-Cornstarch on slices of eggplant in a glass bowl.
+Adding cornstarch to eggplant slices in a glass bowl.

-Add cornstarch to the eggplant, and toss until the eggplants are well coated.
+Step 3: Add cornstarch to the eggplant and toss to coat.

 Save this recipe!